openpeeps/denim/README.md

 **Build native NodeJS addons powered by Nim.**

-**Denim is a CLI tool for building native NodeJS addons powered by Clymene CLI Framework**.
-Also, Denim contains some work from Napi Nim from Andrei Rosca.
+**Denim is a CLI toolkit for building native NodeJS addons**.
+Denim contains some work from Napi Nim by Andrei Rosca.

 For using Denim you will need <code>node-gyp</code> module installed globally.
 ```bash